deepsense-ai/seahorse/docs/_deployment/standalone.md

 There are at least two ways to overcome the problem:

-* Change user name to one with ASCII characters only
+* Change the user name to one with ASCII characters only
-* Change Vagrant home directory to one with ASCII characters only:
+* Change the Vagrant home directory to one with ASCII characters only:

         setx VAGRANT_HOME c:\.vagrant.d